SpikeTrainSet

 Description of the codes

 This is the main part of cSPIKE.
 The object offers the basic functionality of graphical user interface SPIKY as a command line version.
 The main functions are implemented with MEX files and C++ backends.
-Methods are based on the ISI-distance, the SPIKE-distance and the SPIKE-synchronization by Thomas Kreuz et al. The class contains data and methods for storing spike trains as a single set as well as calculating the different distance measures.
+Methods are based on the ISI-distance, the SPIKE-distance and SPIKE-synchronization by Thomas Kreuz et al. The class contains data and methods for storing spike trains as a single set as well as calculating the different distance measures.

 To use SpikeTrainSet you need a C++ compiler for your Matlab.
 Some help